All Toyo Tires - Get $15 off for $300+ apply FIRST1TOYO at checkout! 🔥

 Optimal Rotation Frequency

-Drivers are encouraged to rotate their tires about every 6,000-8,000 miles, according to the Rubber Manufacturers Association.
-Yet, it is important to take into account the recommendations of your vehicle manufacturer because some cars require more frequent rotation (high-performance cars, for example).
+According to the Rubber Manufacturers Association, drivers are encouraged to rotate their tires every 6,000-8,000 miles.
+However, it is important to consider the recommendations of your vehicle manufacturer because some cars require more frequent rotation (high-performance cars, for example).

 6 Benefits of Regular Rotation

-Regular tire rotation increases tire longevity by up to 20%.
-This process brings at least six benefits, including tire even wear, improved handling, extended tire service life, fewer expenses, better road feedback, and higher driving safety.
+Regular tire rotation can increase tire longevity by up to 20%.
+This process has at least six benefits, including even tire wear, improved handling, extended tire service life, fewer expenses, better road feedback, and higher driving safety.

 Align Your Wheels

-Wheel alignment maximizes tire service life by promoting tire even wear and reducing strain.
-Regular wheel alignment ensures proper contact between the tire and the road, reducing the risks of uneven wear, which, in turn, maximizes tire service life.
+Wheel alignment maximizes tire service life by promoting even wear and reducing strain.
+Regular wheel alignment ensures proper contact between the tire and the road, reducing the risks of uneven wear.

 Signs of Misalignment Reducing Tire Service Life